[ Printer Friendly Version ] [ Report Abuse ]

 She quickly snapped up from the ground and stuffed her wand into the waistband of her uniform skirt.
 Gemma didn’t need to rely on her Seer abilities to know where the notes would be.
 There was only one place in the castle that housed controversial academic documents: the Restricted Section.

 The Hufflepuff quickly and quietly trotted down the stairs towards the Fourth Floor, knowing the way by heart; she rarely entered the Library, but when she did, she always broke into the Restricted Section in order to do some illegal research.
-When Gemma finally reached the Fourth Floor, she tactfully maneuvered around the Library’s bookcases, tables, and chairs without disturbing the eerie silence that hung in the air.
+When Gemma finally reached the Fourth Floor, she maneuvered around the Library’s bookcases, tables, and chairs without disturbing the eerie silence that hung in the air.
 She expertly evaded the swinging rope that sectioned off the dangerous books and blended into the dark.

-She made sure not to make a sound as she scoured the M authors but almost squealed with glee when she found “Notes on Studies 21-23: Dream Interpretation” by Tiberius Morrigan.
+She made sure not to make a sound as she scoured the M authors, but almost squealed with glee when she found “Notes on Studies 21-23: Dream Interpretation” by Tiberius Morrigan.
 Gemma quickly plucked the book from the shelf and hightailed it out of the Library, leaving no trace behind.
 She raced back up the stairs just before the clock tower struck midnight.

 Gemma flopped back onto her pillows and opened the book.
 Immediately, several tattered and ink stained papers fell into her lap and she gasped when she realized that they were never actually bound the book’s spine; Morrigan had simply stuffed them into an empty book shell and called it a day.
 Gemma sighed as she sifted through the papers, reading random bits of information that he had written on all their sides.
-Yet, suddenly, she came across a page with a large light bulb on the front of it that was paperclipped to several pages of notes.
+Suddenly, she came across a page with a large light bulb on the front of it that was paperclipped to several pages of notes.

 “Crazy nutter,” she chuckled softly and then flipped the light bulb over to reveal his ramblings.